cpfaff/rbefdata_paper/paper/rbefdata.md

 metadata and they provide many predefined components that can be used to manipulate and analyse data.
-Workflow software that tightly integrates semantic concepts like ontologies can assist researchers in common preparatory steps of data analysis (cite michener).
+Workflow software that tightly integrates semantic concepts like ontologies can assist researchers in common preparatory steps of data analysis like the ones mentioned above (cite michener).

 Metadata as well as paper proposals can reduce the barrier to data sharing for reuse.
 While metadata can give an insight into the actual data without the need to give it away, paper proposal can serve as tool to discuss ideas about analyses of the data behind the metadata.
-Semantic repositories potentially improve not only the discovery but also the processing of data.
-Thus there is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing tools and workflows, to enable a simple access to data repositories and to assist them in discovery and the process of understanding available data.
-The discovery of data can be enabled by the integration of semantic repositories in form of taxonomies and ontologies in emerging software solutions.
+The integration of semantic repositories potentially improves not only the discovery but also the processing of data on reuse.
+Thus there is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing tools and workflows.
+These need to enable a simple access to data repositories as well as to assist assist researchers in discovery and the process of understanding available data.

 This paper introduces a new R package called `rbefdata` which is the companion package of the data management platform `BEFdata` (https://github.com/befdata/befdata) (cite Karin) and part of the rOpenSci Initiative.
-The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to scientific data repositories which represents a first step towards workflows in R. The R package enables seamless access to data and metadata stored on the platform.
+The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to scientific data repositories.
+The R package enables seamless access to data and metadata stored on the platform.
 On top of that it allows for the integration of semantic repositories as it integrates with the `tematres` vocabulary server (http://www.vocabularyserver.com/).
 We showcase the functionality of the package available with version `0.3.5`.
-The workflow reconstructs a facet of an analysis that has been published by Lang et al. 2013 on nutrient retention along biodiveristy gradients.
+The workflow reconstructs a facet of an analysis that has been published by Lang et al. 2013 on nutrient retention along biodiversity gradients.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
 The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management platform, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management platform.

-## Material and Methods

 ### BEF-China